ahinkka/ruuvitag-jsonl-socket-bridge/README.md

 RUST_LOG=trace cargo run
 ```

-To build with just 1 thread concurrently, run
+To build with just 1 thread concurrently (potentially useful on the Pi), run
 ```
 cargo build --jobs=1
 ```